Kupittaan kärki Partnership Project, Turku

 Building information modelling is also a tool that comes in very handy when you want to explain the construction status to people other than the personnel.

 “As a contractor, we strive to support our client in advancing the project.
 At the Aalto University Station, we were the first to solve many of the construction problems.
 We were then able to take that experience to the other stations and make use of the lessons learned.
 We used building information modelling in the management of production volumes and design status.
-With the model’s 3D visualisation functionality, we were able to illustrate the construction status for the client, designers, subcontractors and our own people,” explains Anne Piiparinen, Senior Vice President, YIT Industrial and Structural Engineering Division.
+With the model’s 3D visualisation functionality, we were able to illustrate the construction status for the client, designers, subcontractors and our own people,” explains Aleksi Laine, Head of Traffic infrastructure division at YIT.

-The goal of the project is to build a metro that will make commuters’ daily life easier.
+The metro makes commuters’ daily life easier.
 For example, the stations are located near the services that people use every day.
 Länsimetro is entirely underground.
 This solution has minimised the inconvenience caused by construction to traffic and has also minimised disruption to people’s lives.
 It has also left terrestrial areas free for other uses, such as further urban development.

 The construction of Länsimetro will accelerate the growth of the whole of Finland, while at the same time aiming to significantly reduce greenhouse gas emissions and improve air quality.
 A single metro train carries as many passengers as 700 cars.